numel — Count the number of elements in scalars, vectors, matrices, and N-D arrays.

 0when any dimension is zero. - GPU-resident arrays use metadata stored on the device handle; when unavailable, RunMat gathers the data to maintain correctness.

-How numel runs on the GPU
+How RunMat runs numel on the GPU

 numel does not launch GPU kernels or register provider hooks.
 When the input is a GPU tensor, the runtime consults the shape metadata stored in the handle to compute the count.
 If the active provider omits this metadata, RunMat downloads the tensor once to recover the correct answer.
 The builtin always returns a host double scalar and never allocates device memory, so it can safely be used inside fused GPU expressions without breaking residency.